REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Related Works

 The existing general (non-audio specific) FL defenses can be grouped into three main strategies.
 Robust aggregation functions such as Krum, trimmed mean, median, Bulyan, and more recent dynamic schemes \cite{krum, bulyan, trimmedmean, median} aim to suppress malicious updates but risk discarding useful data when clients are few.
 Regularization-based approaches such as FedProx, SCAFFOLD, or personalized FL frameworks \cite{fedprox, scaffold, pfedme} mitigate client drift but do not directly improve adversarial robustness.
 Adversarial training \cite{tramer2018ensemble} has been extended to FL, but client-side variants can be unstable under non-IID and add device overhead \cite{fl_at_instability, yan2025federated}.
 Server-side defenses have therefore gained attention, including finetuning on trusted side datasets \cite{server_finetune} and defense-aware aggregation \cite{defense_aware_fl}.
 Complementary to these, Yan \textit{et al.} propose a federated adversarial training scheme that generates gradient-based adversarial examples on clients and couples this with a personalized evaluation policy to reweight aggregation, improving robustness under both multiple threat models \cite{yan2025federated}.
 Although their setup involves multi-site datasets with inherently heterogeneous distributions, the method does not explicitly address or analyze non-IID client drift, and its reliance on local adversarial training increases on-device cost.

 In contrast, our framework shifts robustness entirely to the server via reserve-set adversarial retraining, providing non-IID stability without modifying client updates or aggregation.
 Building on these insights, our work contributes a server-side defense specifically for audio FL.
 We introduce REVERB-FL, which combines reserve-set retraining to stabilize global updates with adversarial augmentation to strengthen robustness against poisoning.
 Unlike aggregation-based defenses, REVERB-FL does not discard client updates, and unlike client-side adversarial training, it introduces no additional cost or instability at the device level.

-To our knowledge, this is the first study of reserve-set and adversarial retraining for federated audio classification, supported by both empirical results and a convergence analysis that extends FedAvg guarantees under adversarial conditions.
+We further clarify the distinction from existing server-side approaches.
+Prior work on label-flipping and backdoor trigger attacks \cite{knowledge_distillation} relies on detecting anomalous patterns at inference time, an approach that is orthogonal to ours, as trigger-based attacks introduce detectable input patterns whereas the gradient-based adversarial perturbations we consider are imperceptible and harder to flag.
+Server-side fine-tuning approaches \cite{server_finetune} apply trusted-data refinement primarily for performance improvement under non-IID conditions, not adversarial robustness.
+Defense-aware aggregation methods \cite{defense_aware_fl} modify the aggregation rule itself (e.g., filtering weights, using trimmed mean, etc.), whereas REVERB-FL operates between communication rounds without altering aggregation, making it compatible with any existing FL pipeline.
+To our knowledge, this is the first framework combining server-side reserve-set retraining with adversarial augmentation specifically for robust federated audio classification, supported by both empirical results and a convergence analysis that extends FedAvg guarantees under adversarial conditions.